 The Dixcart office in Switzerland is a member of the Swiss Association of Trust Companies (SATC) and is registered with the Association Romande des Intermediaires Financiers in Switzerland (ARIF).
+We advise on how to structure wealth in Switzerland, the use of Swiss Trustees, Trusts and Private Trust Companies, and matters relating to family governance, donation and succession.

 Switzerland and the Use of Trusts